flea

 Intro

-Flea markets in Italy are an almost inexhaustible source of antiques and vintage objects.
-And shopping for antiques in Italy is one of the best ways to spend your time.
-But if you think you need to have deep pockets in order to score great flea market finds in Italy, fret not.
-There are lots of markets where you can find beautiful antique objects and vintage clothes for a bargain.
+Flea markets in Italy are an almost inexhaustible source of antiques and vintage items.
+And antique shopping in Italy is one of the best ways to spend your time.
+But if you think you need deep pockets to score great finds at flea markets in Italy, think again.
+There are plenty of markets where you can find beautiful antiques and vintage clothes at bargain prices.

-One of the quirkiest places to go are the mercatini dell’usato.
-These are second-hand markets which have also become very popular among fashionistas and collectors.
+One of the quirkiest places to visit are the mercatini dell’usato.
+These are second-hand markets that have become very popular with fashionistas and collectors.

-From antique furniture and vintage toys to second-hand bric-a-brac and vintage clothes, flea markets in Italy often are a true goldmine for flea markets lovers.
-Mind, though: when antiques are concerned, there are usually ad-hoc antique markets organized for collectors.
+From antique furniture and vintage toys to second-hand bric-a-brac and vintage clothes, flea markets in Italy are often a veritable goldmine for flea market lovers.
+But beware: when it comes to antiques, there are usually ad hoc antique markets organised for collectors.

 flea market rome

-Wherever you go in Italy, you will always find a town or a village with an open street flea market.
-The mercatini dell’usato are high in number, but they differ in types.
-Besides the standard, second-hand flea markets selling clothes and objects, you will also find another conventional type of market: the mercato delle pulci (flea market) and the mercatini dell’antiquariato (antique market).
+Wherever you go in Italy, you will always find a town or village with an open-air flea market.
+The mercatini dell’usato are numerous, but there are many different types.
+As well as the standard second-hand flea markets, where clothes and objects are sold, you will also find another traditional type of market: the mercato delle pulci (flea market) and the mercatini dell’antiquariato (antique market).

-Unlike second-hand markets, the mercatini delle pulci have historical roots, since they appeared a long time ago, and they are usually associated with very specific types of objects.
-The expression itself, mercatino delle pulci, has a rather a derogatory meaning since, usually, low-value things can be found on its stands.
-So, when people think of products bought at the mercatino delle pulci, they usually assume they are things of little value and, sometimes, useless.
+Unlike the second-hand markets, the mercatini delle pulci have historical roots, as they have been around for a long time and are usually associated with very specific types of objects.
+The term itself, mercatino delle pulci, has a rather pejorative connotation, since the stalls are usually filled with low-value items.
+Therefore, when people think of products bought in the mercatino delle pulci, they usually assume that they are things of little value and sometimes even useless.

-Often, this kind of flea market can be a good destination for antique collectors of all that can no longer be found anywhere else.
-Such as old coins, photographs, newspapers, magazines, and little things fashionable from the ’80s or ’90s.
+Often this type of flea market can be a good destination for collectors of antiques, anything that cannot be found anywhere else.
+Such as old coins, photographs, newspapers, magazines and small items that were fashionable in the 80s or 90s.

-The mercatini dell’antiquariato, on the other hand, are often more high-end markets.
-It is where profesional antique dealers rub shoulder with serious antique collectors from Italy and further afield.
-Mercatini dell’antiquariato are a treasure trove for high quality antiques like for instance antique furniture, ceramic, silverware, glass, antique paintings, and rare books.
+The mercatini dell’antiquariato, on the other hand, are often more upmarket markets.
+This is where professional antique dealers rub shoulders with serious antique collectors from Italy and further afield.
+Mercatini dell’antiquariato are a treasure trove for high quality antiques such as antique furniture, ceramics, silverware, glass, antique paintings and rare books.

 flea market Italy -Silvia Sala

-Whichever the object bought, the number of second-hand markets and flea markets in Italy has considerably increased in the course of time.
-In 2008 the number of second-hand markets amounted to 2000, all over the Italian territory.
-It would be impossible to list all of them, but here are some the best known.
+Whatever the object purchased, the number of second-hand and flea markets in Italy has grown considerably over time.
+In 2008, the number of second-hand markets reached 2000, spread all over the Italian territory.
+It would be impossible to list them all, but here are some of the most famous.

 Bonus: Flea markets in Italy on a map!